ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 Inputs are indicated with the `input` keyword and outputs with the `output` keyword.

-So far, we created a module that does not do any thing, it just has a name, input ports and output ports, but from its name you can tell that we want to build a [full adder](https://www.geeksforgeeks.org/full-adder-in-digital-logic/) which is a simple combinational circuit.
+So far, we created a module that does not do anything, it has a name, and input and output ports, but from its name you can tell that we want to build a [full adder](https://www.geeksforgeeks.org/full-adder-in-digital-logic/) which is a simple combinational circuit.

 Let us write that down on the module as a comment,